Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Preliminaries

 That is, we take three copies of $\SG_{n-1}$, shift one to the right and one diagonally, and then take the union of these copies to obtain $\SG_n$.
 See Figure \ref{fig:first-3-it-SG} for a graphical representation of the first three steps of this inductive process.
 The (infinite) Sierpi\'nski graph is then defined as $\SG = \bigcup_{n\in \N} \SG_n$.\\ \\ Special vertices of interest are the three corners of $\SG_n$, which will be denoted by $\lcorner{n},\rcorner{n}$ and $\tcorner{n}$, as well as the three cut points opposing the corner vertices, denoted by $\rcut{n},\bcut{n}$ and $\lcut{n}$.
 See again Figure \ref{fig:first-3-it-SG} for an illustration of these special vertices in the first three iterations of the Sierpi\'nski graphs.
 An immediate consequence of the iterative nature of $\SG_n$ is that

-\paragraph{Spanning trees and forests of $\SG_n$.} Lemma \ref{lem:desc-conn-to-height} will be used below to calculate the heights of recurrent sandpiles by looking at the number of neighbours that are descendants in spanning trees resp.forests on $\SG_n$.
-Analyzing the latter statistic is possible due to a recursive description of the spanning trees and forests on $\SG_n$ through the spanning trees and forests on $\SG_{n-1}$ as derived in \cite{ust-on-gasket}.
+\paragraph{Spanning trees and forests of $\SG_n$.} Lemma \ref{lem:desc-conn-to-height} will be used below to calculate the heights of recurrent sandpiles by looking at the number of neighbours that are descendants in spanning trees, or spanning forests respectively, on $\SG_n$.
+Analyzing the later statistic is possible due to a recursive description of the spanning trees and forests on $\SG_n$ through the spanning trees and forests on $\SG_{n-1}$ as derived in \cite{ust-on-gasket}.

 Denote by $\mathcal{T}_n$ the set of spanning trees of $\SG_n$, and let $\mathcal{S}_n^i$ be the set of spanning forests of $\SG_n$ consisting of two connected components, where $A^n_i$ lies in its own connected component and the other two corner vertices lie in the other connected component.
 Finally, let $\mathcal{R}_n$ be the set of spanning forests of $\SG_n$ consisting of three connected components, where every corner lies in its own connected component.
 We will use the pictographic representation of these sets as described in Figure \ref{fig:forestIllust}.
 The key property of these trees and forests is that they decompose into three trees or forests on the three copies of $\SG_{n-1}$ in $\SG_n$.
 For example, any element of $\mathcal{T}_n$ decomposes into two trees of $\SG_{n-1}$ and a suitable choice of a two component forest as can be seen in Figure \ref{fig:recursive_spanningTree}.
 The same can be done for elements of $\mathcal{S}_n^i$ and $\mathcal{R}_n$, albeit there are more possibilities than in the case of $\mathcal{T}_n$.
 In Figure \ref{fig:recursive_twoComponent} we list all the ways to decompose elements of $\mathcal{S}_n^2$.
 By suitable rotations, we also obtain the decomposition of elements of $\mathcal{S}_n^i$ for $i=1$ and $i=3$.
 In Figure \ref{fig:recursive_threeComponent}, we illustrate up to rotations and reflections all possible decompositions of elements of $\mathcal{R}_n$.
 For details and proofs of these decompositions we refer the reader to \cite{ust-on-gasket}.
 Using this recursive construction of spanning trees and forests of $\SG_n$, we thus also obtain a closed form expression for the number of trees and forests of $\SG_n$.
 Let